OpenRailAssociation/technical-committee/project-proposals/stage-1/Trainpositioning.md

 ## What standards does the project implement or rely on?
 How are they related to other existing standards?

 Topology and navigability is also defined by several other railway related standards.
 But they are very loosely related.
-Examples include: RailTopoModel, RailSystemModel, railML, RINF.
+Examples include: RailTopoModel, RailSystemModel, railML, ERA ontology.

 ## What is the tech stack of the project?
 Name the major programming languages and frameworks which are used.